ctuttle123/cedrictuttle.github.io/index.md

 📊 Currently a **Business Insights Analyst at Amica Insurance**

 I’m passionate about using data to drive strategic decisions, build predictive models, and uncover insights that support innovation and initiative.
-I love learning about new platforms and tools that can enhance my productivity and output while also improving efficieny.
+I love learning about new platforms and tools that can enhance my productivity while also improving efficieny.
 I enjoy connecting with people over shared interests and learning from experts in deifferent fields.

 Explore my work: